KristinaSig/MLinPractice/Documentation.md

 ### Interpretation

-Which hyperparameter settings are how important for the results?
-How good are we?
-Can this be used in practice or are we still too bad?
-Anything else we may have learned?

 Finally on the basis of the output from grid search we have decided to implement mentioned below parameters values on our Test set: